jessica-nguyen-it/RHEL9-Homelab-AWS/README.md

 # RHEL 9 Homelab on AWS EC2 🐧🧠

-Just me, a RHEL 9 instance, and a bunch of terminal tabs.
 This homelab is where I test, break, fix, and learn everything I need for the RHCSA and beyond.
 My progress will be documented as a multi-part series, with each entry focused on a specific exam domain.
-Each part includes screenshots, config snippets, and personal reflections.
+Each part will include screenshots, config snippets, and personal reflections.
 I aim to update it regularly as I work through new topics, break things (on purpose or not), and learn from the process.

 #### Now... with all that context out of the way, let’s get to what you're actually here for 😹